nmshd/documentation/_includes/scenarios/integrate/create-own-identityattribute.md

 }
 ```

-From this response, you can get the ID of the created IdentityAttribute from the `"id"` property.
+From this response, you can get the ID of the created IdentityAttribute from the `id` property.
 You will need this ID, for example, if you want to share the IdentityAttribute with other Identities later, as in the [Integration Example]({% link _docs_integrate/integration-example.md %}).